What is data validation? What is data profiling?

 Organizations with large, highly integrated data sets, often from multiple sources, must perform an enormous amount of data transformation to make data useful for business tasks.
 They use the following fundamental phases of this data pipeline:

-ETL data transformation employs this sequence of events, often applying detailed business rules to process data closer to its source before integrating it into a single set; in this case, more processing is performed upfront.
+ETL data transformation employs the above sequence of events, often applying detailed business rules to process data closer to its source before integrating it into a single set; in this case, more processing is performed upfront.

-ELT data transformation holds off on the data transformation until the data has been combined.
+ELT data transformation works slightly differently.
+It holds off on the data transformation until the data has been combined.
 In effect, the raw data is collected and loaded first, and then the entire combined data set is transformed.

 ELT is generally considered to be the default approach today.
 Combining raw data into a single data set can transform the data in various ways.
-This makes the ELT approach more flexible, allowing the raw database to be used in different business tasks by simply running different or customized transformations against the entire raw data set.
+Also, the extracted data is typically loaded into a cloud-based target system.
+This allows for faster, more efficient data processing.
+It also makes the ELT approach more flexible, allowing the raw database to be used in different business tasks by simply running different or customized transformations against the entire raw data set.

 What are the key steps in data transformation?